Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 ## Device addressing

-LoRaWAN end-devices use a 32-bit network address (devAddr) to communicate with the network over-the-air, this address might not be unique in a LoRaWAN network; devices using the same devAddr are distinguished by the Network Gateway based on the cryptographic signature appended to every LoRaWAN frame.
+LoRaWAN end-devices use a 32-bit network address (devAddr) to communicate with the Network Gateway over-the-air, this address might not be unique in a LoRaWAN network; devices using the same devAddr are distinguished by the Network Gateway based on the cryptographic signature appended to every LoRaWAN frame.